NBA Rumors: Jazz Trading Rudy Gobert to Timberwolves for Massive Haul

 While the four first-round picks will (rightfully) get most of the attention, Minnesota also lost quality depth in the deal for Gobert, who has four years and $170 million left on his deal.
 Beasley, Beverley and Vanderbilt all played over 25 minutes per game on last season's Wolves team that surprisingly won 46 games and gave the No. 2-seeded Memphis Grizzlies a real run for their money in the first round of the playoffs.
 And Kessler essentially acts as a fifth first-round pick in the trade, as the Wolves just selected the Auburn big man 22nd overall in June's NBA draft.

-But Minnesota will be hoping that pairing Gobert with three-time All-Star Karl-Anthony Towns in the frontcourt will further improve a defense that went from 28th-best to 13th-best last season.
+Minnesota will be hoping that pairing Gobert with three-time All-Star Karl-Anthony Towns in the frontcourt will further improve a defense that went from 28th-best to 13th-best last season.
 The Jazz have boasted a top-10 defense for six of the past seven seasons, in large part due to Gobert.
+The 7-foot-1 center also gives the Wolves a strong screener and dangerous roll-man on the offensive end for guards Anthony Edwards and D'Angelo Russell.

 From Utah's perspective, the trade continues an offseason of change for the franchise.
 After the Jazz failed to make it past Round 1 of the playoffs for the third time in four years, Quin Snyder ended his eight-year tenure as head coach by stepping down last month.
 Utah also dealt Royce O'Neal, who's made 230 starts in a Jazz uniform, to the Brooklyn Nets for a future first-round pick on Thursday.